-What you must pay when you get when you get these services Services that are covered for you What you must pay when you get these services In-Network Out-of-Network days a week, including weekends and holidays.
+What you must pay when you get these services these services The Network What you must pay when you get these services Out-of-Network days a week, including weekends and holidays.
 This telephone service is available at no additional cost to you as a member.
 Call 1-888-778-8204 (this call is free) or TTY: 1-855-307-6976 (this call is free).